WCSCourses/ViralBioinfLAC2022/Modules/Consensus-and-variant-calling-theory-and-practical.md

 >**Note**: To make this run much faster on your laptops, we are going to be subsampling the .bam file you created in the 'Reference_alignment' module.
 When generating a consensus sequence on real data, we would strongly recommend using the full .bam file as the result may be more accurate.

+>:gift: If you couldn't finish Module 6, click [here](Modules/dengue-subsample.sorted.bam) to download the input .bam file

 Ok, all the prep work is done!

 Now that we have our alignment file, we can generate a consensus sequence.
 We will explore two separate ways to generate this consensus: